-ClimACT is a three-year, European Union funded project that aims to support the transition to a low carbon economy in schools.
-It sees the University collaborate with four partner institutions from Portugal, two from France and another two from neighbouring Spain.
+ClimACT was a three-year, European Union funded project that aimed to support the transition to a low carbon economy in schools.
+The University collaborated with four partner institutions from Portugal, two from France and another two from neighbouring Spain.

-The University of Gibraltar is a proud partner of the ClimACT project.
+The University of Gibraltar has been a proud partner of the ClimACT project.

-The project seeks to build upon ongoing school activities, by converting existing practice into shared school experiences.
-It also involves pilot testing and trialling alternative teaching and learning resources and approaches.
-The activities aim to raise environmental awareness and educate pupils and adults in sustainable practice.
+The project sought to build upon ongoing school activities, by converting existing practice into shared school experiences.
+It also involved pilot testing and trialling alternative teaching and learning resources and approaches.
+The activities aimed to raise environmental awareness and educate pupils and adults in sustainable practice.

-The ClimACT project is funded by the Interreg Sudoe Programme through the European Regional Development Fund (ERDF).
-The programme has awarded €993,096.31 to the project.
+The ClimACT project has been funded by the Interreg Sudoe Programme through the European Regional Development Fund (ERDF).
+The programme awarded €993,096.31 to the project.

 University of Gibraltar

-The Gibraltar component of ClimACT is led by the University of Gibraltar, underpinned by a partnership between HMGoG Dept. of Education (DoE) and HMGoG Dept. of the Environment, Heritage and Climate Change (DEHCC).
+The Gibraltar component of ClimACT has been led by the University of Gibraltar, underpinned by a partnership between HMGoG Dept. of Education (DoE) and HMGoG Dept. of the Environment, Heritage and Climate Change (DEHCC).

-The tripartite team works closely with teachers and environmental experts to investigate ways of embedding sustainable education as a whole-school approach, in conjunction with developing and trialling environmental performance assessment tools in local schools.
-As the leading local partner, the University coordinates the implementation of the two project strands: technical environmental audits and educational activities; liaises with international partners and reports to the Programme Authorities.
+The tripartite team worked closely with teachers and environmental experts to investigate ways of embedding sustainable education as a whole-school approach, in conjunction with developing and trialling environmental performance assessment tools in local schools.
+As the leading local partner, the University coordinated the implementation of the two project strands: technical environmental audits and educational activities; liaised with international partners and reported to the Programme Authorities.